-The list below contains the financial performance measures that the Company considers the most important in linking CAP to our NEOs, for 2022, to Company performance.
+The list below contains the financial performance measures that the Company considers the most important in linking CAP to our PEO and other NEOs, for 2023, to Company performance.
 The below financial performance measures are not ranked.

 Performance Measures

 Revenue

 Operating Income

 Earnings Per Share